ImogeneOctaviap794/Toolify/README.md

 - **Think Tag Compatibility**: Seamlessly handles `<think>` tags, ensuring they don't interfere with tool parsing.
 - **Streaming Support**: Fully supports streaming responses, detecting and parsing function calls on the fly.
 - **Multi-Service Routing**: Routes requests to different upstream services based on the requested model name.
+- **Multi-Channel Priority & Failover**: Configure multiple channels for the same model with priority-based automatic failover to improve service availability.
 - **Client Authentication**: Secures the middleware with configurable client API keys.
 - **Enhanced Context Awareness**: Provides LLMs with the details (name and parameters) of previous tool calls alongside the execution results, improving contextual understanding.
-- **Web Admin Interface**: Modern web-based UI for managing all configuration options visually, no need to manually edit YAML files.
+- **Web Admin Interface**: Modern web-based UI for managing all configuration options visually with real-time config reload.

 ## How It Works